NEW: Police spokesman denies arrests, denounces Amnesty report as fiction

-U.S. Secretary of State John Kerry joined the United Nations in condemning the bill.
+U.S. Secretary of State John Kerry slammed the decision Monday.

 U.N. chief Ban Ki-moon expressed concerns, saying he was alarmed by reports of arrests and torture.
 He said he fears the bill will lead to violence and discrimination. .

-Last month, the Ugandan parliament passed controversial legislation that would make some gay acts punishable by life in prison.
-President Yoweri Museveni has not signed it yet.
+Last month, Uganda’s parliament passed controversial legislation that would make some gay acts punishable by life in prison.

-Homosexuality is illegal in most African nations based on remnants of sodomy laws introduced during the British colonial era.
-The laws are perpetuated by cultural and religious beliefs.
+Homosexuality is illegal in most African nations based on remnants of sodomy laws introduced during the British colonial era and perpetuated by cultural beliefs.